FAQ

 Answer

-The resource that this most frequently impacts are the Australian Standards.
-Downloaded PDF versions of the Standards need to be opened directly in Adobe Acrobat (as they require the use of the FileOpen plugin to work).
-If the PDF file tries to open in the browser window it will not open, and you will receive an error message.
+Downloaded standards need to be opened in Adobe Acrobat.
+(They need a plug-in to work, called FileOpen.)
+If the PDF file tries to open in the browser, it won't open and you receive an error message.

 Which browser are you using today?